MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 `\Platforms\<MyPlatform>\Default.props`

-if the AppType or platform are yours, or use
+if these files belong to your toolset, or use

 `$(VCTargetPath)\ApplicationType\Windows Store\ImportBefore\*.props`